thingsboard/thingsboard-ce-k8s/aws/README.md

 $ kubeone config print --full > config.yml
 `

+Please change kubernetes version for 1.18.0.
-You can change the settings for yourself.
+Also you can change the settings for yourself.
 We will use default config.

 To add your ssh key to ssh agent, please execute the following command: